Reby0217/Computer-Vision/README.md

 - Denoising filters

 ### A2
-- Face Detection
+- Scaled representation
+- Object/face detection with normalized cross-correlation
+- Gaussian and Laplacian image pyramids
-- Image Blending
+- Image blending

+### A3
+- Texture synthesis by non-parametric sampling
+- Hole filling using texture synthesis